tolomea/django-auto-prefetch/README.md

 ## Usage

-Everywhere you use Model, QuerySet, Manager, ForeignKey or OneToOneField from django.db.models instead use them from auto_prefetch.
-No other changes are required.
+Change all these imports from `django.db.models` to `auto_prefetch`:

+* `from django.db.models import Model` -> `from auto_prefetch import Model`
+* `from django.db.models import QuerySet` -> `from auto_prefetch import QuerySet`
+* `from django.db.models import Manager` -> `from auto_prefetch import Manager`
+* `from django.db.models import OneToOneField` -> `from auto_prefetch import OneToOneField`

+If you use custom subclasses of any of these classes, you should be able to swap for the `auto_prefetch` ones in your classes' bases.

+After doing this, run `python manage.py makemigrations` to generate migrations, to set [the `Meta.base_manager_name` option](https://docs.djangoproject.com/en/3.0/ref/models/options/#base-manager-name) to `prefetch_manager` on every model you've converted.
+This is to make sure auto-prefetching happens on related managers.
+If you instead set `Meta.base_manager_name` on your models, make sure it inherits from `auto_prefetch.Manager`.

 ## Background & Rationale

-Currently when accessing an uncached foreign key field, Django will automatically fetch the missing value from the Database.
+Currently when accessing an uncached foreign key field, Django will automatically fetch the missing value from the database.
 When this occurs in a loop it creates 1+N query problems.
 Consider the following snippet:

 ```python
 for choice in Choice.objects.all():
     print(choice.question.question_text, ':', choice.choice_text)
 ```

 This will do one query for the choices and then one query per choice to get that choice's question.

-This behavior can be avoided with correct application of prefetch_related like this:
+This behavior can be avoided with correct application of `prefetch_related()` like this:

 ```python
 for choice in Choice.objects.prefetch_related('question'):
     print(choice.question.question_text, ':', choice.choice_text)
 ```

 This has several usability issues, notably:
 - Less experienced users are generally not aware that it's necessary.
 - Cosmetic seeming changes to things like templates can change the fields that should be prefetched.
-- Related to that the code that requires the prefetch_related (template for example) may be quite removed from where the prefetch_related needs to be applied (view for example).
+- Related to that, the code that requires the `prefetch_related()` (e.g. the template) may be quite removed from where the `prefetch_related()` needs to be applied (e.g. the view).
-- Subsequently finding where prefetch_related calls are missing is non trivial and needs to be done on an ongoing basis.
+- Subsequently finding where `prefetch_related()` / `select_related()` calls are missing is non-trivial and needs to be done on an ongoing basis.
-- Excess fields in prefetch_related calls are even harder to find and result in unnecessary database queries.
+- Excess entries in `prefetch_related()` calls are even harder to find and result in unnecessary database queries.
-- It is very difficult for libraries like the admin and Django Rest Framework to automatically generate correct prefetch_related clauses.
+- It is very difficult for libraries like the admin and Django Rest Framework to automatically generate correct `prefetch_related()` clauses.

-On the first iteration of the loop in the example above, when we first access a choice's question field, instead of fetching the question for just that choice, auto-prefetch will speculatively fetch the questions for all the choices returned by the queryset.
+On the first iteration of the loop in the example above, when we first access a choice's question field, instead of fetching the question for just that choice, auto-prefetch will speculatively fetch the questions for all the choices returned by the `QuerySet`.
 This change results in the first snippet having the same database behavior as the second while reducing or eliminating all of the noted usability issues.

 Some important points:
-- ManyToMany fields are not changed at all.
+- `ManyToManyField`s are not changed at all.
-- Because these are foreign key and one2one fields the generated queries can't have more result rows than the original query and may have less.
+- Because these are `ForeignKey` and `OneToOneField`s, the generated queries can't have more result rows than the original query and may have less.
 This eliminates any concern about a multiplicative query size explosion.
-- This feature will never result in more database queries as a prefetch will only be issued where the ORM was already going to fetch a related object.
+- This feature will never result in more database queries as a prefetch will only be issued where the ORM was already going to fetch a single related object.
-- Because it is triggered by fetching missing related objects it will not at all change the DB behavior of code which is fully covered by prefetch_related and/or select_related calls.
+- Because it is triggered by fetching missing related objects it will not at all change the DB behavior of code which is fully covered by `prefetch_related()` and/or `select_related()` calls.
-- This will inherently chain across relations like choice.question.author, the conditions above still hold under such chaining.
+- This will inherently chain across relations like `choice.question.author`.
+The conditions above still hold under such chaining.
 - In some rare situations it may result in larger data transfer between the database and Django (see below).

 An example of that last point is:
 ```python
 qs = Choice.objects.all()
 list(qs)[0].question
 ```

-Such examples generally seem to be rarer and more likely to be visible during code inspection (vs {{choice.question}} in a template).
+Such examples generally seem to be rarer and more likely to be visible during code inspection (vs `{{ choice.question }}` in a template).
 And larger queries are usually a better failure mode than producing hundreds of queries.
 For this to actually produce inferior behavior in practice you need to:
 - fetch a large number of choices
 - filter out basically all of them